hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 **NOTE:** Download the `vscagent`_ here.

 For MS-Windows systems the `vscagent`_ is available to serve as ssh-agent.
 It includes a “Renew VSC certificate” button that does exactly that to retrieve a certificate.
 Download the vscagent.exe file from the previously mentioned download link.
-If you have a centrally managed KU Leuven laptop, you should copy the vscagent.exe in your C:\\Workdir\\myapps and run it from there (create the folder if it does not exist on your system yet).
+If you have a centrally managed KU Leuven laptop, you should copy the vscagent.exe in your C:\temp folder and run it from there (create the folder if it does not exist on your system yet).
 For other machines, place it in a directory of your choice.
 Once opened, follow these steps:

 - Go to the 'Configuration' tab: